Tellepsen Scout Ranch

 Navasota, TX 77868

-Sea Scout Marksmanship Weekend is an opportunity for Sea Scouts, Venturers and Scouts BSA (ages 14+ who are interesting in joining a crew or ship) to participate in shooting sports (pistol, rifle, shotgun, tomahawks and archery).
+Sea Scout Marksmanship Weekend is an opportunity for Sea Scouts, Venturers, and Scouts BSA (ages 14+ who are interested in joining a crew or ship) to participate in shooting sports (pistol, rifle, shotgun, tomahawks and archery).

 Shooting is part of Sea Scout advancement (Sea Scout Manual, 12th edition, 2016, pp. 249-251).

 Participants can attend just for the day or camp for the weekend.
 There will be a campfire on Saturday night.
 Participants will be on their own for food.

 The registration fee is $60 for Scouts; the fee for adults is $5.
 Registration closes 2/2/2023.
 At checkout, pay with a credit card or electronic check.
 Council refund policy.

 Check-in: Scouts camping can check-in Friday night.
 Units will be assigned a campsite at that time and participants will need to set up camp.